PerfectAudience/reign/README.md

 Quick Start
 -----------
-The following code and a simple Java `main()` hook can be found in
+Some of the following code and a simple Java `main()` hook can be found in
 `io.reign.examples.QuickStartExample`

+Other code examples are also available in the same package, for those that like to dive right in.

 ### Prerequisites